radio-astro-tools/spectral-cube/docs/big_data.rst

 - files).
 The :meth:`~spectral_cube.SpectralCube.read` method will make use of this feature if available.

-If using memory mapping, then When accessing the data using e.g. the :attr:`~spectral_cube.SpectralCube.data_filled` and :attr:`~spectral_cube.SpectralCube.data_unmasked` attributes, the data is still not copied until specific values are accessed.
+If using memory mapping, then when accessing the data using e.g. the :attr:`~spectral_cube.SpectralCube.data_filled` and :attr:`~spectral_cube.SpectralCube.data_unmasked` attributes, the data is still not copied until specific values are accessed.
 Even taking slices from